 As an equal opportunity employer, Park Day actively seeks applicants who reflect the rich diversity of the Bay Area.
 We do not discriminate on the basis of age, ancestry, citizenship, ethnicity, family-care status, gender identity, gender expression, marital status, medical condition, disability, race, religion, sex, sexual orientation, faith or veteran status.

 Park Day School seeks to enroll students who have the potential to take advantage of its collaborative, hands-on, academic program.
-The School admits qualified students of any race, color, national origin, religion, sex, age, marital or familial status, family responsibilities, political affiliation, source of income, personal appearance, gender identity or expression, sexual orientation, or mental or physical disability, and extends to them all the rights, privileges, programs, and activities generally accorded or made available to students at the School.
-The School does not discriminate on the basis of race, color, national origin, religion, sex, age, marital or familial status, family responsibilities, political affiliation, source of income, personal appearance, gender identity, gender expression, sexual orientation, or mental or physical disability, or any other status protected by applicable law in the administration of its admissions, financial aid, and its educational, and other programs.
+The School admits qualified students of any race, color, national origin, religion, sex, age, marital or familial status, family responsibilities, political affiliation, source of income, personal appearance, gender identity or expression, sexual orientation, or physical disability, and extends to them all the rights, privileges, programs, and activities generally accorded or made available to students at the School.
+The School does not discriminate on the basis of race, color, national origin, religion, sex, age, marital or familial status, family responsibilities, political affiliation, source of income, personal appearance, gender identity, gender expression, sexual orientation, or physical disability, or any other status protected by applicable law in the administration of its admissions, financial aid, and its educational, and other programs.

 Last updated: June 25, 2020